domRiddle/ASF/Commands.md

 ## `hash` command

-`hash` command allows you to generated hashes of arbitrary strings using ASF's hashing methods. `<hashingMethod>` must be one of the hashing methods specified and explained in **[security](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Security)** section.
+`hash` command allows you to generate hashes of arbitrary strings using ASF's hashing methods. `<hashingMethod>` must be one of the hashing methods specified and explained in **[security](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Security)** section.
 We recommend to use this command through secure channels (ASF console or IPC interface, which also has a dedicated API endpoint for it), as otherwise sensitive details might get logged by various third-parties (such as chat messages being logged by Steam servers).

 ---